t3r6/pkdocs/docs/guides/multiplayer/pk-mp-server-linux.md

         Under the hood, `pkserver` automatically uses `+dedicatedserver +map +port` parameters.
 You won't be able to override those.
         Moreover, this binary does not accept the "-" options, like `-config` or `-lscripts`.
 This is an oversight by the developers.

+12. You can connect to your server either via the local IP (if there is a NAT configuration) or the public IP.
+The port can be omitted if it is default 3544:

+    ```
+    /connect 192.168.0.106:3544
+    ```

-12. To stop the server enter the command `/exit`:
+13. To stop the server enter the command `/exit`:

     ```
     >